 - Betting on whether the dealer will bust.

 Every side bet comes with a different set of procedures and pay tables.
 All you need to know is that these side bets are not an integral part of your actual Blackjack game but can impact the regular procedure of the game that you play.
 Most casinos offer these side bets as they bring them a good advantage.
 Blackjack pros warn against staking inside bets, instead suggest learning the art of card counting.

-Your game of Blackjack can be affected by the different rules that apply.
+Your game can be affected by the different rules that apply.
 It is said that “not all Blackjack games are created equal”.
-The difference is usually in terms of the odds and also on how they favour the player.
+The difference is usually in terms of the odds and also in how they favor the player.
 Here’s we’ve discussed a few rules and how they can impact the odds at play.

 - Let’s take ‘doubling after splitting’ for instance.
 This allows players to double down on a hand that they have split.
 While some casinos allow this, others don’t.
 At casinos that you to double after splitting, you can consider yourself lucky as it cuts on the house advantage and enhances the player edge.